 Installing overhangs, selecting windows, and adding insulation to maximize sun (and shade).

 Planting trees and other vegetation strategically around your home to provide natural shading and buffer from intense heat.

 Here's a term we use a lot in the Boston Solar world.
 "Net metering" refers to the ability to record both power produced and power used.
-Usually your utility company does this for you after a solar system installation.
-They charge customers for the power they use, while crediting them for any excess power they generate.
-Ultimately,this reduces your month electricity bill.
+Usually, your utility company does this for you after a solar system installation.
+They charge customers for the power they use while crediting them for any excess power they generate.
+Ultimately, this reduces your monthly electricity bill.
 Your savings will depend on the size of your roof and the solar energy it is able to capture.

 A common unit of electric power consumption.
 One kilowatt-hour equals 1000 watt-hours and is used to define the amount of energy used over a one-hour period.
 So, a 60-watt incandescent light bulb turned on for one hour uses 60 watt-hours of energy.
 When your solar system is designed, Boston Solar estimates how many kilowatt-hours your system will produce.
 We compare this with your past electrical bills and give you a comprehensive view of what savings a solar system will give you.

 An SREC or Solar Renewable Energy Credit is a tax incentive used in Massachusetts (and other states).
 These incentives increase your investment returns (if you own your system) or are aggregated and sold as part of a Power Purchase Agreement (see above).